Back to all posts

 • like restaurants, bars, galleries, and late plans

-• prefer walking to many options instead of repeating a small routine
+• prefer many options over a small repeatable routine

-• can be selective about bedroom orientation and noise
+• can be strict about bedroom orientation and noise

 It is especially strong for solo remote workers and people whose month includes networking, dating, dinners, founder meetings, creative work, or a lot of outside-the-apartment time.